Haseeb-oss-eng/Inland_Water_Extent/README.md

 **"m"** a map displays with Water Body of given GeoJSON.

 1. A Timeseries plot will be displayed.
-2. The results will be saved as a CSV file and a JPG file
+2. The results will be saved as a CSV file and a JPG file, this files automatically stores on your local machine if it runs in local jupyter Notebook, In colab storeson content tab.

 ## References
 1. Source Code: follow - Inland_Water_Extent_Monthly.ipynb